axone-protocol/docs/docs/whitepaper/what-is-okp4.md

 Onboard consumers, contributors and users to create new use cases and share value.

 - **Design for consumers**: to maximize adoption through valuable data applications.
 Consumers will innovate and design Data Spaces & communities that will enable this wave of valuable data applications.
-OKP4 is then designed to facilitate on-boarding of consumers though SDKs and docs, fast deployment through tools & templates, and community empowerment to create a thriving ecosystem.
+OKP4 is then designed to facilitate on-boarding of consumers though SDKs and docs, fast deployment through tools & templates, and community empowerment to create a thriving Ecosystem.

 - **Design for contributors**: to maximize value created by data application by onboarding contributors.
 Value-sharing models and easy to use tools will incentivize participants in infinite ways, encouraging them to share data, algorithms, storage and computation towards a common goal.

 - **Design for freedom**: to maximize opportunities by aligning interest between providers, consumers and users through freedom of innovation and customization.

-- **Design for interoperability**: to maximize synergies at the blockchain level through cross-chain communication, at the ecosystem level thanks to agnosticism, at the Data Space level through interoperability of standards or governance synergies, and also at the application level enabling applications to leverage multiple Data Spaces (or multiple applications leveraging the same Data Space).
+- **Design for interoperability**: to maximize synergies at the blockchain level through cross-chain communication, at the Ecosystem level thanks to agnosticism, at the Data Space level through interoperability of standards or governance synergies, and also at the application level enabling applications to leverage multiple Data Spaces (or multiple applications leveraging the same Data Space).

 ### Risk-minimization